Study Abroad in Athens, Greece

 Housing FAQs

-ASA will notify you of your living arrangements via email approximately 1-2 weeks before the start of your program.
-If there is another ASA student in your housing we will include their name and email address.
+You will be notified of your living arrangements via email approximately 1 week before the start of your program.

 A detailed list of what to bring (and what not to bring) will be included in your ASA pre-departure handbook, which will be emailed to you about a month before your program begins.